-Unlike the previous panel of the HF+ devices, here there is no indication of the firmware installed.
+Unlike the Source panel for HF+ devices, here there is no indication of the firmware installed.
 To check the your firmware it is necessary to use the "AIRSPY HOST TOOL", downloadable here:

 https://github.com/airspy/airspyone host/releases

 Start by extracting the content into a temporary directory (e.g. C:\TMP)